Sanhith30/sunny-ai-meeting-intelligence/API_KEY_GUIDE.md

 ### Step 4: Copy Your Key

-1. Your API key will look like: `AIzaSyDzj-zA1meOofGGzjz9YB-mjc8yz19kAy4`
+1. Your API key will look like: `your api key`
 2. Click the **copy icon** to copy it
 3. Keep this key safe (treat it like a password)